guymelef/booksdb/README.md

 - **search**
 - **book/<id>**

+### API
-### API can be accessed at: /api/book<isbn>.
+API can be accessed at: /api/book<isbn>.
 You must be logged in to get a response.

 ### Reviews can be made at the **book** page.